 Loss of Limbs — The loss of an arm or leg is considered a catastrophic injury.
 You may be unable to return to your former job.
 If you have suffered the loss of a limb as a result of a construction accident, you may be entitled to workers’ compensation benefits including payments for a permanent disability.

-Let our experienced Charleston workplace injury attorneys review your injury claim and explain your options for pursuing compensation.
+Let our experienced South Carolina workplace injury attorneys review your injury claim and explain your options for pursuing compensation.